 As boats vary in design and size, and weather conditions vary in severity, so does the laundry list of precautionary items that need to be performed.
-The following list was accumulated from various resources and from input from those who answered last week’s question concerning “what to do if heavy weather is approaching.”
+The following list was accumulated from various resources and from input from those who have experience on the water when the weather turns for the worse.
 Thanks to those who contributed.
-For novice boaters we have defined some of the, perhaps, unfamiliar terms such as jack line, sea anchor and drogue below.
+For novice boaters we have defined some of the more unfamiliar terms such as jack line, sea anchor and drogue below.

 What Every Skipper Should Know